Hao-Starrr/Hao-Starrr.github.io/_pages/cv.md

 <span style="float:right;">_Shenzhen, China_</span>

 - Designed, built and tested differential conveyor belt plan and vibrating plate plan for toy blocks separation, achieving a 95% success rate and reduced manual inspection requirements.
-- Intergrated and tested computer vision algorithm in OpenCV for block counting, achieved autonomous quality inspection for blocks production.
+- Intergrated and tested computer vision algorithm in **OpenCV** for block counting, achieved autonomous quality inspection for blocks production.
-- Modeled the blocks assembly line using SolidWorks and regulated the process, achieved autonomous weighing and selection of building blocks.
+- Modeled the blocks assembly line using **SolidWorks** and regulated the process, achieved autonomous weighing and selection of building blocks.

 **Department of Mechanical and Automation Engineering, CUHK**
 <span style="float:right;">May 2020 – Aug.
 2020</span>
 _Research Assistant_
 <span style="float:right;">_Hong Kong_</span>

-- Invented a new barrier function in potential field multi-UAVs control algorithm and ensured the time convergence and stability requirement.
+- Invented new barrier function in **potential field** multi-UAVs control and ensured the time convergence and stability requirement.
-- Simulated UAV positions and speeds using MATLAB, with visualizations that aided in improving control strategies, reflected in Innovation and Creativity Scholarship.
+- Derived the dynamic model and simulated UAV positions and speeds using **MATLAB Simulink**, with visualizations that aided in improving control strategies, reflected in Innovation and Creativity Scholarship.
-- Received the annual Best Project Award, highlighting the project's impact on UAV control research.
+- Received the annual **Best Project Award**, highlighting the project’s impact on UAV control research.

 ## Leadership and Community Service